lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup.md

 ![](../../../../../img/intellij/debugger_screen.png)

 By clicking the play button, the code will be generated without execution.
 You can run the program by executing the binary file generated under the "bin" folder.
-In the example above, we can execute the binary by typing the command "test/Cpp/bin/HelloWorld" in the terminal and then pressing enter.
+In the HelloWorld example above, we can execute the binary by typing the command "test/Cpp/bin/HelloWorld" in the terminal and then pressing enter.

 ## Integration Tests